coolcat44/discovery-visualization/README.md

 4. Modify manifest.yml if you'd like to add additional paramters or change the app's name

 ##### To run locally:
-- Install the Flask library
+- Install the app's dependencies:
 ```
 pip install -r requirements.txt
 ```